-International bodies have long focused on issuing their own guidance regarding the structure and key provisions of corporate compliance programmes.
-The OECD has led the field in this area, with its first 'Guidelines for Multinational Enterprises' issued in 1976.
-The seventh edition of these guidelines stated that companies should 'not render - and they should not be solicited or expected to render - any bribe or other improper benefit, direct or indirect, to any public servant or holder of public office'.
+International bodies have long focused on issuing their own guidance regarding the structure and critical components of corporate compliance programmes.
+The OECD has led the field in this area, with its first Guidelines for Multinational Enterprises issued in 1976.
+The seventh guideline stated that companies should 'not render - and they should not be solicited or expected to render - any bribe or other improper benefit, direct or indirect, to any public servant or holder of public office'.
 The OECD has updated these Guidelines several times, with the current 2011 version containing more expansive language.
+Pendent to these guidelines, the OECD has issued general Due Diligence Guidance for Responsible Business Conduct (the latest version is dated 2018), as well as sector-specific due diligence guides, all of which cover corruption risks among other issues.